python/pythondotorg/docs/source/administration.rst

 :Is Published: Controls whether or not the page is visible on the site.
 :Template Name: By default Pages use the template ``templates/pages/default.html`` to use a different template enter the template path here.

-.. note:: Pages are automatically purge from Fastly.com upon save.
+.. note:: Pages are automatically purged from Fastly.com upon save.

 .. _boxes: